jake100/interpreter/README.md

 interpreter
 ===========

-interpreter written in python for a stack based language that uses reverse polish notation that I'm in the process of creating.
+interpreter written in python for a stack based language that uses reverse polish notation.

 you can call another file that shares the same stack with @